Car coat: Car coats in popular culture

 Fantasy and science fiction author Michael Moorcock's Jerry Cornelius often wears car coats.

 Fashion revivals

-In the late 1990s the car coat attracted attention as a fashion curiosity when Liam Gallagher wore a sheepskin model to the Brit Awards; Craig David wore a similar design in 2001.
+In the late 1990s the car coat attracted attention as a fashion curiosity when Liam Gallagher, lead singer of the Britpop band, Oasis, wore a sheepskin model to the 1996 Brit Awards; Craig David wore a similar design in 2001.
 The car coat length has remained popular since 2008 – with GQ citing the "Mad Men effect" as a contributor to the revival of more formal and retro styles.

 In 2010–11, it was popular on the catwalks for both men's and women's coats.
 Some versions were in fur and shearling (sheepskin), as well as in camel colourways.
 In 2013, it was described as the best coat length of the season.